About the NDIS

-You may like the assistance of one of Arabon Care’s Planning and Support Consultants for your pre-planning activity.
+You may like the assistance of one of Arabon Care’s Support Coordinators for your pre-planning activity.

 Our experienced consultants will help you prepare for your NDIA Planning Meeting by taking the time to get to know you.
 We will talk through your goals and aspirations, the support and services you currently receive, and those you would like to receive in the future.
 We will prepare a budget and plan pack which you can then take along to your planning meeting with the NDIA.
 You can also choose to have our consultant attend the meeting with you.

 You can request this meeting to be face-to-face at the NDIA or in your home or over the phone.
-You can choose who attends the meeting with you including having an Arabon Care Planning and Support Consultant there to support you.
+You can choose who attends the meeting with you including having an Arabon Care Support Coordinator there to support you.

 Following the meeting, the NDIA Local Area Coordinator will contact you by phone to advise you of the outcome of your application, and will post you a paper copy of your approved plan.